These Four VCs Share How They Find Diverse Founders To Invest In

 Because investors as a group aren’t as diverse as the entrepreneurs they’re hoping to identify, Gray says there’s no reason why this type of outreach shouldn’t be standard practice.
 “You have to get out of your comfort zone and meet people [who are] not like you,” she says.
 While 22 Capital Group is run by three female partners, Gray knows she and her team need to do more than just fund other women entrepreneurs.

-She points out that 22 Capital holds investments in Avisare, a startup founded by an African-American woman founder that simplifies corporate and government RFP processes, and and CarbonCap, a company created by a Latino entrepreneur for monitoring and capturing CO2 emissions across various industries.
+Gray advises Avisare, a startup founded by an African-American woman founder that simplifies corporate and government RFP processes, and CarbonCap, a company created by a Latino entrepreneur for monitoring and capturing CO2 emissions across various industries.

 Related: Six Women VCs On How They Broke Into The Ultimate Boys’ Club